AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    - (*) Use the *pathvalid* function to add a sanity check before creating a directory.

+ - (*) Make a ``bs`` utlity and place it to *~/bin* directory.
+The utility should help to start writing a new BASH script.
+It must create a file in the current directory with a given name ``bs script_name`` with the '#!/bin/bash' header, set +x bit and open that newly created file in editor of your choice.
  - (*) Write a function (add to *~/bin/functions*) that validates an IPv4 using *=~* matching operator only.
    The function should fail incorrect IPs like 0.1.2.3d or 233.204.3.257.
 The problem should be solved with the regular expression only.
 Use ``return`` command to exit with the right exit code.

 Loops
 =====